 Trams are the most frequent form of public transport in Vienna and the tram system dates back to the 1800s.
 I should point out that one or two upgrades have taken place, since.

 Each line is powered by overhead electric cables and has a number or letter designation.
-Most lines run from the early morning until after midnight, with special night trams also in operation on selected lines.
+Most lines run from the early morning until after midnight, with special night bus services also in operation on selected lines.

 During the bulk of the day, intervals between trams are generally 4-8 minutes, and delays are rare.
 Vienna is geared up for snow, so there have to be serious blizzards to keep the trams off the road.

 - Seats marked with coloured symbols for the old, the handicapped, pregnant women or parents with young kids should be kept free for the same

 In reality, there’s nearly always someone waiting so the tram will likely stop anyway, but you need to press the button to get the door to open when you do stop.

-Most importantly, if you’re driving alongside a tram and it’s nearing a stop, you must slow down and stop, too, even if the road ahead is clear.
-You can only pass a tram at or near a stop if there are no people around and if you go at crawling pace.
+- Most importantly, if you’re driving alongside a tram and it’s nearing a stop, you must slow down and stop, too, even if the road ahead is clear.
+You can only pass a tram at or near a stop if there are no people around and if you go at crawling pace

 Finally, if trams are your thing, you might like to visit the Museum Remise; the transport authority’s museum has a large collection of historical vehicles.